daveyshindig/TweetMoar/README.md

 ## Versioning

+OK, so the project has a way to go before it will be functional.
+Still, there's a plan for that.

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Tweetmoar will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the following format: